apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 is performance or flexibility.

-The actor employs a full-featured Chromium web browser, which is resource-intensive and might be overkill for websites that do not render the content dynamically using client-side JavaScript.
+The actor employs a full-featured Chromium web browser, which is resource-intensive and might be an overkill for websites that do not render the content dynamically using client-side JavaScript.
 To achieve better performance for scraping such sites,